melezhik/pjam-on-rails/README.md

 - `Pjam` - a name of the build server.
 Pjam-on-rails - a long, "official" name, bear in mind that pjam application is written on ruby on rails framework.

 - `Application` - is arbitruary perl application.
 A `component` - is a part of application, an arbitrary source code stored in VCS.
 In pjam model an application is the _list_ of components.
 Components may also be treated as perl modules, but not necessarily should be perl modules.
-Every component should has valid Build.PL|Makefile.PL file.
+Every component should has valid Build.PL|Makefile.PL file, placed at component's root directory in VCS.

-- A pjam `dependency`.
-Is one of two types of things:
+- A pjam `dependency`  is one of two types of things:
-    - a CPAN module - get resolved from cpan repository
+    - a CPAN module - get resolved from cpan repository;
     - a component; a component of course may depend on CPAN modules

 - Pjam `project` is and application _view_ in pjam GUI.

 - `Build proccess` - the process of creation of distribution archive for an application.
-Schematically it does following
+Schematically it does following:
-     - every component is visited, converted into pinto distirbution archive and added to pinto repository.
+     - every component in application list is visited, converted into pinto distirbution archive and added to pinto repository.
-     - then every pinto distribution is installed into local directory - `build install base`
+     - then every component's distribution achive is fetched from pinto repository and installed into local directory - `build install base`.
-     - then build install base is archived - we have so called build artefact.
+     - then build install base is archived, archived build install base called artefact.

-- Pjam `Build` is the snapshot for two types of things:
+- Pjam `build` is the snapshot for two types of things:
     - an application's components list
-    - a pinto local repository - implimented as pinto stack
+    - a pinto local repository ( the snapshot is implimented as pinto stack )
     - Build has:
-    - an install base - local directory with all of the dependencies for an application
+        - an `install base` - local directory with all of the application dependencies.
-    - a state : 'succeeded'|'failed'.
-Succeeded build means build process has finished successfully and build has a artefact.
+        - a `state` : 'succeeded'|'failed'.
+Succeeded build state means build process has finished successfully and build has a artefact.
-    - an attached pinto stack, which represent all modules version installed into build install base
+        - an attached `pinto stack`, which represents all module's versions installed into build install base.

 - Build `"inheritance"` .
+The term of build inheritance may be described as follows.
 When build process starts:
-    - project's components list is applied to build environment
+    - project's components list is snapshoted and attached to build
-    - new pinto stack is created as a copy of pinto stack of previous build
+    - new pinto stack is created as a copy of pinto stack for previous build
-    - new install base is created as a copy of istall base of previous build
+    - new install base is created as a copy of install base for previous build
-    - build is added to builds queue ( see note about build scheduler )
+    - new build process is scheduled and build is added to builds queue ( see note about build scheduler )

 - `Sequences of builds`.
-User change an application component's list and initiate build processes, which in  turn results in build sequences for given project.
+User changes an application component's list and initiates the build processes resulting in build sequences for given project.
-Different builds may be compared.
+Different builds in the sequence may be compared.

-- `Build scheduler` - asynchronous scheduler processing the build's queue.
+- `Build scheduler` - asynchronous scheduler processing the builds queue.
 Build schediler uses delayed_job under the hood.

 # See also
 - [pinto](https://github.com/thaljef/Pinto)